Time to Complete12 weeks

 Frequently Asked Questions

-How should I register for the course?
+How should I register for the certificate?

 Participants should register themselves in online registration.

 How do I log in to the online program?

 A week before the start date, you'll receive a username and password that will give you access to the site and tools.

 How long does it take to complete this certificate program?